 - Feline herpesvirus

-In addition, we'll check your cat for feline leukemia.
-If the test is negative, we may recomend the feline leukemia virus vaccine, as well as one for bordetella if your cat spends a significant amount of time around other cats, either in the neighborhood or in kennels.
+In addition, we'll check your cat for feline l.
+If the test is negative, we may recomend the feline leukemia virus vaccine.

 Vaccinations Through Your Pet's Life